benchanjamin/Algorithms/README.md

 As of September 6, 2021, this C++ library is half-complete and is still a making in-progress.

 I created a C++ library that replicates most of the functionalities of Prof. Sedgewick and Prof. Wayne's Java libraries from their textbook, Algorithms, 4th edition.
-All of C++ programs are tested in my main.cpp file.
+All of my C++ programs are tested in my main.cpp file and are significantly faster than the ones found in the Sedgewick and Wayne's Java libraries.

 Here are the Java files from which my C++ code was taken from: